unfoldingWord-dev/uw-publisher/README.md

 # uw-publisher

-This flask server receives communication from the [browserbible-3](https://github.com/neutrinog/browserbible-3) client and exports the chosen Bible text into any source the user desires.
+This flask server receives communication from the [uw-web](https://github.com/unfoldingWord-dev/uw-web) client and exports the chosen Bible text into any format the user desires.